rob-metalinkage/jmeter-tests-4-conneg-by-ap/README.md

 # jmeter-tests-4-conneg-by-ap
 An Apache JMeter test for the behaviour of resources implementing "Content negotiation by profile (CNEG-AP)" (https://www.w3.org/TR/dx-prof-conneg/)

-CNEG-AP supports the means to list available profiles and the media types they support.
+CNEG-AP supports the means to list available informations profiles offered by a server for a given resource, and the media types available per profile.

-The validation suite accesses this list per resource identified and checked each profile returns the correct media type - and identifies the profile being matched.
+The validation suite accesses this list per resource identified and checks each profile returns the correct media type - and identifies the profile being matched.

 negotiation is checked by use of dummy profiles that are not supported in the Accept-profile list, and by inclusion of multiple supported profiles to ensure the preferred option is returned.

 Both HTTP and QSA (query string argument) methods of CNEG-AP are supported.
+QSA is only supported for resources offering JSON-LD encodings using the content model defined in the specification.

 ## status
-This will track the emerging draft recommendation.
+This will track the current released version of the specification.

 It is fairly crude - contributions to make it easier to configure and improve reporting are welcome.

+Tested with Apache Jmeter 5.2.1

 ## features
 * Checks for both HTTP and Query string argument forms for negotiation
-* in QSA mode it reads the canonical "all" profile to determine all the combinations to test.
-It checks that the response declares the correct Content-Profile responss
+* in QSA mode it reads the canonical *"alt"* profile using JSON-LD to determine all the combinations to test.
+It checks that the response declares the correct Content-Profile in the HTTP headers.
 * in HTTP mode it uses HTTP Link headers accessed via HTTP HEAD requests to determine all combinations
 * all combinations of advertised profiles and formats are accessed
 * responses are checked for returning correct Mime type only